Drawing Trees with Perfect Angular Resolution and Polynomial Area: Straight-line drawings for ordered trees

 \section{Straight-line drawings for ordered trees}

-In many cases, the ordering of the children around each vertex of a tree is given; that is, the tree is ordered (or has a fixed combinatorial embedding).
-In the previous section we rely on the freedom to order subtrees as needed to achieve a polynomial area bound.
+In many cases, the ordering of the children around each node of a tree is given; that is, the tree is ordered (or has a fixed combinatorial embedding).
+In the previous section we relied on the freedom to order subtrees as needed to achieve a polynomial area bound.
 Hence that algorithm cannot be applied to ordered trees with fixed embeddings.
-As we now show, there are ordered trees that have no straight-line crossing-free drawings with polynomial area and perfect angular resolution.
+As we now show, there are ordered trees that have no straight-line crossing-free drawings with perfect angular resolution \emph{and} polynomial area.

-Specifically we present a class of ordered trees for which any straight-line crossing-free drawing of the tree with perfect angular resolution requires exponential area.
-Figure~\ref{fig:fibo-in} shows a caterpillar tree, which we call the \highlight{Fibonacci caterpillar} because of its simple behavior when required to have perfect angular resolution.
-This tree has as its spine a $k$-vertex path, each vertex of which has 3 additional leaf nodes embedded on the same side of the spine.
-When drawn with straight-line edges, no crossings, and with perfect angular resolution, the caterpillar is forced to spiral (a single or a double spiral).
-The best drawing area, exponential in the number of vertices in the caterpillar, is achieved when the caterpillar forms a symmetric double spiral; see Figure~\ref{fig:fibo-straight}.
+Specifically, we present a class of ordered trees for which any straight-line crossing-free drawing with perfect angular resolution requires exponential area.
+We define the \emph{3-legged Fibonacci caterpillar} of length $k$ to be an ordered caterpillar tree $T_k$, whose spine (the subgraph obtained after removing all leaves) is a $k$-node path $P=(p_1, \dots, p_k)$ in which every node $p_i$ has degree 5 in $T_k$, hence three legs.
+The embedding of $T_k$ specifies that in every node $p_i$ ($i=2, \dots, k-1$) the edge $p_i p_{i+1}$ is the immediate counterclockwise successor of $p_i p_{i-1}$.
+Hence in any straight-line drawing of $T_k$ with perfect angular resolution, the spine is represented as a simple polyline with $k-2$ right turns of $108^\circ$, forming a $72^\circ$ angle between adjacent edges; see Figure~\ref{fig:fibWoolyWorm}.